bbauska/JS-Programs/README.md

 // Output: false
 </pre>

-224. Calculate the Perimeter of a Regular Polygon Calculate the perimeter of a regular polygon using its side length and the number of sides.
+<h2 id="js-224">224.
+Calculate the Perimeter of a Regular Polygon</h2>
+<p>Calculate the perimeter of a regular polygon using its side length and the
+number of sides.</p>
 <pre>
 const regularPolygonPerimeter = (sideLength, numSides) => sideLength *
 numSides;
 console.log(regularPolygonPerimeter(5, 6));
 // Output: 30
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-225. Calculate the Area of an Equilateral Triangle
+<h2 id="js-225">225.
+Calculate the Area of an Equilateral Triangle</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Calculate the area of an equilateral triangle using its side length.
+<p>Calculate the area of an equilateral triangle using its side length.</p>
 <pre>
 const equilateralTriangleArea = (sideLength) => (Math.sqrt(3) * sideLength
 ** 2) / 4;